Unity-Technologies/com.unity.formats.fbx/Packages/com.unity.formats.fbx/Documentation~/com.unity.formats.fbx.md

 ![](images/FBXExporter_AlreadyExist.png)

-If a previous integration was already unpacked in the selected folder, Unity will prompt you to either use the already existing integration or to overwrite it with the newer version.
+If you already unpacked a previous integration in the selected folder, Unity prompts you to either use the existing integration or to overwrite it with the newer version.

 Unity Integration comes packaged in several zip files (one zip file per supported application).
-Then select a target folder to extract the Unity Integration to when prompted.
+When prompted, select a target folder where you want to extract the Unity Integration.
 The target folder can be outside of your current Project.
 Maya and Maya LT both use the same zip folder.

 The application starts, configures the plug-in, and automatically exits.
 Unity reports whether the installation was a success.